 All courses are offered in a hybrid format (combination of on-campus and online classes including teleconferencing) making it possible for working professionals to meet family and personal obligations while finishing all required courses — as well as a dissertation — in three years or less.

 Residency is met by completing three consecutive semesters of study in the program with a minimum of six hours of course work per semester.
 Summer, fall and spring semesters are counted toward residency.
-If you are participating via teleconference, you will need to complete two summer sessions on campus.
+If you are connecting remotely from the Bedford/Altoona area, you will need to complete two summer sessions on campus.

 In addition, if you are transferring in credits, you will be required to attend six, day-long seminars, two each academic semester.
 These seminars will address the theory and performance of the six domains central to the study of leadership in this program: authenticity, vision, culture, quality, service and communication.